 - Fresh and clean towels, throws, blankets, pillow cases must be used for each customer, and pillows must be encased in plastic that can be wiped in-between clients;

-Pre-book appointments with adequate time in-between to sanitise where they and you have been.
+- Pre-book appointments with adequate time in-between to sanitise where they and you have been.
 And people must not sit in a waiting room unnecessarily, risking getting COVID-19 from others there.
-Salons/waiting areas must only allow customers inside if the safe distance can be maintained;
+Salons/waiting areas must only allow customers inside if a safe distance can be maintained;

-If you train in an energy healing modality, move the training online.
+If you train in an energy healing modality, move the training online where possible

 Reiki is an exception, where due to charlatans operating on the internet, Reiki attunements and training have to be in-person.
 You can do one person at a time in that case, for example.
 Do not blow your breath on the client.